Should I use the estate agent’s recommended solicitor?

 The Council for Licensed Conveyancers states categorically that:

-the conveyancer must ensure they have not been appointed as the result of pressure having been exerted on their client.
+"...the conveyancer must ensure they have not been appointed as the result of pressure having been exerted on their client."

-It is your conveyancer’s responsibility to make sure you have not been coerced, and also to declare any conflicts of interest to you.
-In reality this is difficult to both define and police – so this practice is not uncommon.
+It is your conveyancer’s responsibility to make sure you have not been coerced.
+Any potential conflicts of interest must be disclosed to you.
+In reality, this is difficult to practically define and police.

 Check the solicitor's lender panel status